Vintage Hairstyles for Men: 3 Easy-to-Recreate Looks We Love

-Want to try out a blast from the past on your hair this Halloween?
-There’s just something about those well-groomed, vintage hairstyles for men that always seems so classic and refined—film-star-worthy even, with every strand perfectly combed in place, and with just the right amount of product.
+Want to try out a blast from the past hairstyle?
+There’s just something about those well-groomed, vintage hairstyles for men that always seems so classic and refined.
+Every strand is perfectly combed in place, and has just the right amount of product.
 Whether buttoned-up or bad boyish, looks such as the pompadour and undercut ended up being quite revolutionary, with a good number of these retro hairstyles still being requested for in modern salons.

-However, although these looks are indeed iconic, it’s one thing to see your favorite actor sport that enviable, dapper hairstyle and it’s totally another thing to try to recreate it yourself (#NailedIt!).
-Scroll down for a few tips on how to do three of the most popular, old-school vintage hairstyles for men that have recently been seeing a renaissance:
+However, although these looks are indeed iconic, it’s one thing to see your favorite actor sport that enviable, dapper hairstyle.
+It’s totally another thing to try to recreate it yourself (#NailedIt!).
+Scroll down for a few tips on how to do three of the most popular, old-school vintage hairstyles for men:

 The pompadour, or pomp, is a hairstyle most notable for a high, crested “wave” at the front.
-This really big hairstyle also comes with an equally formidable history: It’s perhaps the ultimate #tb, as it gets its name from Madame de Pompadour, mistress of King Louis XV and seductress/arts patroness extraordinaire who was a member of the French court in the 1700s.
-The look shot to the forefront of pop culture again in the 1950s to the delight of greasers (and pomade manufacturers) everywhere.
+This really big hairstyle also comes with an equally formidable history.
+It’s perhaps the ultimate #tb, as it gets its name from Madame de Pompadour, mistress of King Louis XV and seductress/arts patroness extraordinaire who was a member of the French court in the 1700s.
+The look shot to the forefront of pop culture again in the 1950s to the delight of greasers everywhere.

 To achieve, first ask your barber for a regular scissor fade haircut, where the tops are kept around three inches longer than the back and sides.
 Style by applying a dime-sized amount of shine pomade, such as Bed Head for Men by TIGI Slick Trick, onto hair with a fine-toothed comb.
 To put the final touches on your pomp, comb the tops straight back and nudge your hair slightly forward to create some lift with your other hand.
 Pomps don’t usually have a part, so guys with receding hairlines are better off with something more forehead-forgiving.